ab1567/AlynCoin/README.md

 # launch the wallet GUI
 python3 application/main.py

+The GUI attempts to start the node automatically if a binary named `alyncoin` exists in `application/build`.
+Ensure that this file is executable (`chmod +x application/build/alyncoin`) if you rely on the automatic launch feature.
 ```

 The miner will now automatically retry if a block fails to mine during the loop,